Honolulu Lawyers Serving Hawaii Health Care Providers

 Our Hawaii health care legal services also include working with a health care entity’s national counsel in responding to governmental investigations.
 We also give you sound advice regarding Hawaii Health Care Governance functions issues such as: board fiduciary duties, policies, conflicts of interest, ad hoc investigative committees and establishing mechanisms to protect attorney-client communication and attorney work product.
 Finally, we prepare policies for the Hawaii medical facility such as Unclaimed Property Policies.

-Here are some examples of the work we’ve performed for clients:
+Here are some examples of the health care legal work we’ve performed for clients:

 - Health Care Organizations: Answered Hawaii health care client’s regulatory questions on False Claims Act, Medicare-Medicaid Anti-Fraud and Abuse Amendments including Anti-Kickback Statute, Stark I and Stark II, Corporate Practice of Medicine, Private Inurement/Private Benefit, Intermediate Sanctions and HIPAA.